Heuristics for Inequality minimization in PageRank values: Abstract

 \section{Abstract}

-This research study investigates the minimization of inequality in the ranks of vertices obtained using the PageRank algorithm.
 PageRank is a widely used algorithm for ranking webpages and plays a significant role in determining web traffic.
-This study employs the Gini coefficient, a measure of income/wealth inequality, to assess the inequality in PageRank distributions on various types of graphs.
-The investigation involves two experiments: one that modifies strategies for handling dead-end nodes and another that explores six deterministic methods for reducing inequality.
+This study employs the Gini coefficient, a measure of income/wealth inequality, to assess the inequality in PageRank distributions and explores six deterministic methods for reducing inequality.
 Our findings indicate that a combination of two distinct heuristics may present an effective strategy for minimizing inequality.

 \ccsdesc[500]{Theory of computation~Graph algorithms analysis}

 \keywords{PageRank algorithm, Inequality minimization heuristics}